- REGISTRATION

 Any documented swims greater than a 10K is considered a marathon swim.
 The documentation can be a link to the swim event results website or a centralizing website such as Marathons Swimmer Federation.

-The following are some example of swims that do not count as marathon swims: swims done with wetsuits, swim-runs, current-assisted 10Ks, mountain climbing, relays, training swims that have not been ratified by an independent organization such as MSF, etc.
+The following are some example of swims that do not count as marathon swims: swims done with wetsuits, swim-runs, current-assisted 10Ks, mountain climbing, relays, ice miles, training swims that have not been ratified by an independent organization such as MSF, etc.

 Can NYOW arrange for tandem swim pairings?